 The Power of Network Visualization

-By loading networks into software, you can visually view the data without the need for user input.
-You can then receive automated and interactive insights in one click.
+By loading networks into software, you can visually view the data without extensive manual input.
+You can then receive rapid, automated, and interactive insights in one click.

 If you want to analyze the data set further, you can leverage AI tools in network analytics.
-Drill down into the data and highlight what matters via filter, search, or interactive legends.
-This functionality is possible through the Virtualistics Immersive Platform (VIP), a patented data-driven data analytics and 3D visualization platform that’s easy for anyone to use.
+Drill down into the data and highlight what matters through an intuitive interface that allows you to ask questions in natural language.
+This functionality is possible today through Virtualitics Iris, a Gen-AI powered collaborative, context-aware approach that’s easy for anyone to use.